metno/emep-ctm/Subrun.rst

 To run the model you need access to the executable (``emepctm``) and the ``config_emep.nml`` files.
 The path to the other input files are defined by defaults or set in the ``config_emep.nml`` file.

-To run the model you can either run interactively (mostly for short run), using somthing similar to (it depends on your system):
+To run the model you can either run interactively (mostly for short run), using something similar to (it depends on your system):

 ``mpirun emepctm``